-2012 – The bike building began in a back yard of the house i was renting with 3 others.
+2012 – The bike building began in the backyard of a house I was renting with 3 others.
 The landlord was nice enough to let me use a tiny shed out the back which allowed me to work in all weathers.
-This then moved onto a garage under a flat i was renting which enabled me to expand with more bikes and ultimately quit the day job!
+This then moved onto a garage under a flat I was renting which enabled me to expand with more bikes and ultimately quit the day job!

-2014 – After a successful stint of building up vintage bikes in Cardiff i made the decision to do the switch to Bristol.
-I had taken on delivering bikes to customers when i was in Cardiff and was delivering more and more to Bristol which soon made me realise Bristol was a bit cycle mad.
-The first premisis was a qwerky unit on merton road (Just off gloucester road).
+2014 – After a successful stint of building up vintage bikes in Cardiff I made the decision to do the switch to Bristol.
+I had taken on delivering bikes to customers when I was in Cardiff and was delivering more and more to Bristol which soon made me realise Bristol was a bit cycle mad.
+The first premises was a quirky unit on Merton Road (Just off Gloucester Road).
 This enabled me to get in a lot more bikes which was also timed perfectly with the vintage bike boom.
-Many of the bikes built were from charities around the UK.
+Many of the bikes built were bought from charities around the UK.

 2016 – The biggest move yet for Rollquick.
-It was a scary step moving onto a shop on gloucester road but couldn’t turn down the opportunity.
+It was a scary step moving into a shop on Gloucester Road but couldn’t turn down the opportunity.
 At the start it was quite an empty shop full of a lot of bikes but it was a great challenge, the biggest being making the commitment of taking on more staff.
-Over the next few years after opening things went from strength to strength moving up to 4 full time staff.
+Over the next few years after opening things went from strength to strength, moving up to 4 full-time staff.

-2019 – By the end of the summer 2018 we realised it was getting way to busy for the current size of the shop so made the bold decision to create a large extension on the shop.
-After digging 1m trenches by hand, working 14hr days and dealing with a lot of obstacles it was finally completed in July!
+2019 – By the end of the summer 2018 we realised it was getting way too busy for the current size of the shop so we made the bold decision to create a large extension.
+After digging 1m trenches by hand, working 14 hour days and dealing with a lot of obstacles it was finally completed in July!
 With double the amount of space we have now been able to separate the workshop, bring in a lot more bikes and stock a large range of accessories.